 Later that day, Odysseus and the swineherd approached the town.
-On the way they were met by a man they both knew – a servant who kept the goats.
+On the way they were met by a man they both knew, a servant who kept the goats.
 When he saw the two shabbily dressed men he called out, ”Well look what we have here!
 One piece of filth sticking to another piece of filth.
 Old pig keeper, what are you taking that garbage to the palace for?
 All he’ll get there is a sound beating.”

 Inside the palace, they found the suitors feasting.
 Odysseus went round the tables, begging for food.
 Some of the suitors threw him some scraps, but their leader was more cruel.
-He turned to the swineherd and said, “Keeper of Pigs, why do you drag this old corpse into our dining room.
+He turned to the swineherd and said, “Keeper of Pigs, why do you drag this old corpse into our dining room?
 Don’t we have enough beggars and pests in this town?
 Now kindly throw him out before I do much worse to him.”

-And Eumaeus, the swineherd, replied, “My lord Odysseus was always kind and respectful to old soldiers who were down on their luck.
+Eumaeus, the swineherd, replied, “My lord Odysseus was always kind and respectful to old soldiers who were down on their luck.
 It is his food and wine that you are helping yourself to – and he would gladly spare a few morsels.”

-Emmaeus found the old nurse who had looked after Odysseus as a baby.
+Eumaeus found the old nurse who had looked after Odysseus as a baby.
 He said that the stranger was weary from tramping, and asked if she would bathe his feet.
 She gladly fetched hot water and began to do as she was asked.
 As she washed him, she could not help but notice a scar on the stranger’s leg.
-Odysseus had gone out hunting as a young man, and the boar had charged him and dug its tusk into his leg.
+Odysseus had gone out hunting as a young man, and the boar had charged at him and dug its tusk into his leg.
 She recognised the scar at once.

 “My Lord,” she said.
 “You are home at last.
 Let me rush to your poor Queen and let her know this wonderful news.”